Work and mental illness

 You could be eligible if you live in England or Wales and you’re:

 - disabled – as defined by the Equality Act 2010.
-Please see section 5 of this factsheet for more about this.
+Please see further down this page for more about this.

 - out of work and have claimed unemployment benefits for 24 months

 - a former member of the armed forces or an armed forces reservist

 - the partner of a current or former member of the armed forces